SytseOegema/MoodCap/README.md

 - `esp32`: Arduino code for the esp32 camera.
 - `functions`: The Google cloud functions that process the incoming HTTP requests.
+- 'images': a few facial images taken with the MoodCap prototype.

 ## ESP32
 The esp32 is a simple circuit board that can be programmed similarly to an